European City Of sport

 There are a variety of transport options, including cycle and bus routes, to take you to and from each event (Ashton Gate, Coombe Dingle, South Gloucestershire and Stroud College (SGS) and the City Centre).
 For more information please visit the TravelWest Journey Planner.

 There are also rail links to Filton Abbey Wood and Bristol Parkway (close to SGS) from Bristol Temple Meads, Clifton Down, Redland and Montpelier train stations that run at regular intervals.
 For more information please visit www.thetrainline.com or GWR Journey Planner.

 We are proud to announce that Varsity is being supported by the following organisations:

-“Bristol has a high level of illnesses related to eating too much sugar, so the council is taking action and has teamed up with the Jamie Oliver Food Foundation to help Bristol become a Sugar Smart City.
-Running for at least the next two years, the work in Bristol will be engaging people across many different sectors and parts of the city – helping people to recognise where sugar is hidden in the food we all eat.
+“Bristol has a high level of illnesses related to eating too much sugar, so the council is taking action and has teamed up with the Jamie Oliver Food Foundation.
+Bristol has become a Sugar Smart City and has been engaging people across many different sectors and parts of the city – helping people to recognise where sugar is hidden in the food we all eat.

 “Sugar Smart Bristol is once again thrilled that the Varsity Series is providing a platform for Sugar Smart Bristol to engage with Students from both UWE and University of Bristol.
 Alongside a healthy diet, sport is a key element in maintaining a healthy lifestyle and this year we are encouraging all students to fuel their day with a healthy breakfast and to try to cook from scratch when they can.”
 (Fi Argent, Ambassador, Jamie Oliver's Food Revolution and SugarSmart Bristol)